 - Cover wine-stained fabric with salt; rinse in cool water later.

-- Remove offensive odours from stove with salt and cinnamon.
+- Remove offensive odours from the stove with salt and cinnamon.

 - To remove grease stains in clothing, mix one part salt to four parts alcohol.